svanas/delphereum/README.md

 Once added to the blockchain, a Smart Contract becomes public and cannot be modified or removed.
 This assures your users that the rules are transparent and will never change.

-## What is a dApp?
+## What is a dapp?

-A dApp is an application whose backend runs on a decentralised network with trustless protocols. dApps aren’t owned by anyone, cannot be shut down, and have zero downtime.
+A [dapp](https://en.wikipedia.org/wiki/Decentralized_application) is an application whose backend runs on a decentralised network with trustless protocols.
+Dapps aren’t owned by anyone, cannot be shut down, and have zero downtime.

 ## Dependencies